emisaacson/streamer/README.md

 7. You need a way to upload your video to the media server.
 If using Android, try arutcam.
 There are similar options for iOS but I can't recommend one.
-Configure arutcam or your app of choice to hit rtmp://my-domain-or-ip.com:80/live/feed.
+Configure arutcam or your app of choice to hit rtmp://my-domain-or-ip.com:80/live/feed, where my-domain-or-ip.com points to the media01 server.
 Start broadcasting!

 8. All the client side code is in the `client` directory.
 You should open up index.html and read through that file to set your values accordingly.
 You will need to enter your various domains